max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 			anim.startFunction = function(){}								// function to call on animation start. anim.updateFunction = function(v, vLinear){}					// function to call on each animation frame, with animation value (0-1, inclusive) as its first argument.
 The second argument is the linear animation value.
-These ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). anim.endFunction = function(){}									// function to call on animation end. anim.duration = 1												// duration in seconds.
+These ranges are exclusive for the first step, and inclusive for the last step of the animation (so when playing in reverse, the range becomes (1, 0]). anim.endFunction = function(){}									// function to call on animation end. anim.onReverseChange = function(){}								// Function to call any time the forwards direction of the animation is changed. anim.duration = 1												// duration in seconds.
 Default is 1. anim.reverseDuration = 1										// duration in seconds when reversed.
 If no value assigned, default is equal to duration. anim.delay = 0													// delay after starting animation.
 Default is 0.